 Nowadays, we often rely on banks or safety deposit boxes to secure our money or private possessions, but furniture before the turn of the 19th Century would be built with secret compartments and drawers ideal for stowing away items that might have been targeted by petty thieves or prying eyes.

 Finding pieces with this additional space can often be part of the joy of antique hunting.
 If you have a small living space or like to live a clutter-free life, hidden storage in antique furniture can be useful for storing those hard to place items (read our Marie Kondo article for more inspiration on how your antique furniture can provide the perfect storage solution).

 Antique desks and secretaires most commonly have inbuilt hidden storage, but you may discover other pieces of antique furniture have carefully considered secret compartments as well.
 Whether it’s a hidden safe or panels, false bottoms or secret pigeonholes, there’s lots to discover when it comes to hidden storage in antique furniture.

 The secretaire, or secretary bookcase, was first introduced in the early 18th century and was most commonly used as a piece of writing furniture.
 They not only proved practical but also acted as a grand statement and focal point indicative of the homeowner’s wealth.

-Aside from this, a secretaire was also popular for its hidden storage - ideal for holding money, jewels and private documents.
-The pigeon holes and drawers at the front of the secretaire often also included secret compartments at the back, which were purposefully made invisible to the eye.
+Aside from this, a secretaire was also popular for its secret compartments - ideal for holding money, jewels and private documents.
+The pigeon holes and drawers at the front of the secretaire often also included hidden storage at the back, which were purposefully made invisible to the eye.
 This made it ideal for holding personal possessions that its owner wanted to keep locked away.